 Lichen sclerosus - Anogenital in

-Squamous cell carcinoma can occur within LS genital lesions.
+Squamous cell carcinoma (SCC) can occur within LS genital lesions.
+There is a higher risk of SCC in untreated cases.

 For more information, see OMIM.